Fall-2025-COMP163/project-3-todavis22/README.md

 4. **AI Usage:** Detail what AI assistance you used
 5. **How to Play:** Instructions for running the game

+My game is organized into small, focused modules so that each part of the code has a clear responsibility: character_manager.py
+Handles everything related to player characters:
+Creating new characters with default stats (health, max_health, strength, magic, gold, inventory, etc.)
+Leveling and experience updates (if needed)
+Utility helpers for reading/updating character fields inventory_system.py
+Responsible for item and inventory logic:
+Adding/removing items, counting items, checking if a character has an item Inventory capacity checks (MAX_INVENTORY_SIZE) Equipping/unequipping weapons and armor
+Using consumable items (like health potions)
+Shop actions: purchasing and selling items game_data.py
+Stores static data and configuration:
+Definitions of items (IDs, names, types, costs, effects) Possibly starting stats, classes, and other constants used across the game custom_exceptions.py
+Central place for all custom error types:
+InventoryFullError
+ItemNotFoundError
+InvalidItemTypeError
+InsufficientResourcesError
+(and any others like InvalidCharacterClassError) game_loop.py / main.py
+Entry point and main loop:
+Displays the main menu
+Handles user input (new game, load game, exit)
+Calls into character_manager and inventory_system to perform actions Prints results/messages back to the player tests/
+Contains unit and integration tests: test_game_integration.py checks that modules work together (e.g. buying/selling items, equipping gear, etc.)
+Other test files (if present) cover individual modules
 ### What to Submit:

 1. **GitHub Repository:** Your completed multi-module project